 What can I do with a sociology degree?

 The BCC sociology program provides marketable social science job skills, and prepares sociology majors to transfer to universities and 4-year colleges.
 Students get marketable social science skills by:

 - doing service-learning projects;

 - learning how to write social science reports; and

 - learning how to conduct and analyze research.

--These skills are important in marketing, social work, business, criminology, government, and various non-profit organizations that help people with social problems.
+These skills are important in marketing, social work, business, criminology, government, and various non-profit organizations that help people facing social problems.

--Sociology majors can also get guaranteed admission into Cal State by earning our AA-T in Sociology.
-See: BCC Sociology_AA-T_Degree
+Sociology majors get guaranteed admission into Cal State by earning our BCC Sociology AA-T_Degree

-3) Sociology of Minority Groups (Soc 5) now receives American Cultures credit at UC-Berkeley starting in Fall 2016.
+3) Sociology of Minority Groups (Soc 5) now receives American Cultures credit at UC-Berkeley.

 4) Sociology of Death & Dying (Soc 18) now satisfies the List C requirement for the BCC Sociology AA-T.